takekazuomi/lifewithposh/PITCHME.md

 # Life with posh

-How did I get to live in posh?
+- How did I get to live in posh?
+- Posh as an interactive shell.

 Created by <a target="_blank" href="http://github.com/takekazuomi">takekazuomi</a> / <a target="_blank" href="http://twitter.com/takekazuomi">@takekazuomi</a>

 ---

+## Who am I?

+Takekazu Omi

+Developer @kyrt, inc. (own company)

+Microsoft MVP for Azure.

+---

-## About 7 years ago
+## About 7 years ago.
+(in 2010)

-I switched from cygwin to PowerShell(posh).
+I switched from cygwin to PowerShell (posh).

 I changed my mind.

-Real Programmers Don't Use cygwin.
+Real Programmers DON'T USE cygwin.

 (#｀Д´)ﾉﾉ┻┻;:'､･ﾞ

+---

+## Why not cygwin.

+- broken fork
+- peer performance
+- native exe compatibility

+and more

+---

+## Why not Bash On Windows.
+(WSL)

+At that time it was not there.

+orz....

 ---